dmill166/CV/README.md

 Metropolitan State University of Denver is a public university in Denver, Colorado.
 MSU Denver is located on the Auraria Campus, along with the University of Colorado Denver and the Community College of Denver, in downtown Denver, adjacent to Speer Boulevard and Colfax Avenue.
   - CS 1400 and CS 2050: Towards freshmen/sophomore students studying Computer Architecture I, I deliver a brief talk covering success strategies for college students addressing both common and uncommon situations students may find themselves in
   - CS 3810: Towards junior students studying Principles of Database Systems, I deliver a discussion surrounding the practical application of course concepts in relational database systems and SQL (Structured Query Language)
+  - [ACM](https://msu-denver-acm.github.io/): Delivered presentation to students on life after graduation including tips and tricks for approaching technical interviews and rising up from socioeconomic/other obstacles

 - **Memberships/Partnerships Committee @ [DAMA-RMC](https://damarmc.org/)** <br>_(Mar 2023 - 2023)_ <br>
 Data Management Association – Rocky Mountain Chapter (DAMA-RMC) is a not-for-profit, vendor-independent, professional organization dedicated to advancing the concepts and practices of enterprise information and data resource management (IRM/DRM).<br>